 An important element of this work is my contribution to the Recording Lectures policy and the Guidelines for Captioning at Ulster University.
 Being able follow along with the development of ALT’s ethical framework for Learning Technology through my role on the ALT Assembly means that I will get the opportunity to test this valuable framework within my own institution as part of the testing phase and beyond.
 Throughout the pandemic I was the main point of contact regarding captioning and led several seminars and demonstrations across all faculties and schools.

-I find it difficult to differentiate between accessibility and inclusion and I tend to have a more rounded approach when supporting teaching colleagues, coming from a universal design for learning (UDL) perspective.
+I find it difficult to differentiate between accessibility and inclusion and I tend to have a more rounded approach when supporting teaching colleagues, coming from a universal design for learning (UDL) perspective (Rose et al, 2006).
 As always I integrate this is all interactions, whether that is a technical support conversation, a webinar in using Blackboard Collaborate/Microsoft Teams or a session about techniques to engage learners in online/on campus spaces.
-Everyone has the right to feel valued and included and my favourite analogy that I use to get my point across is that of coffee: I ask participants to indicate if they like coffee with cow’s milk as a first preference, once they see that not everyone in the room has chosen this, I ask them how those who didn’t vote for this would feel if they arrived at the session and the *only* drink sitting out was coffee with cow’s milk already added.
-This allows me to then talk about the didactic live lecture as the only learning experience many offer.
+Everyone has the right to feel valued and included, whether this is in a session, an assessment or utilising learning resources.

-Using this has afforded me a way to connect with everyone in the room and convince them that inclusion is so much more that provided accommodations to disabled students.
+Policies together with metaphors and analogies (not everyone likes coffee with cow’s milk, and wouldn’t expect to arrive at a conference to find only that option and nothing else) afforded me a way to connect with everyone in the room and convince them that inclusion is so much more than providing accommodations to disabled students.
 Widening participation students, international students, introverts, neurodiverse, those with caring responsibilities, those with jobs due to financial pressures and so many more make our student bodies rich and diverse and I will continue helping staff to gain the skills and knowledge to provide an inclusive learning experience for all.
 Going forward leading the curriculum design workshops will be a major element of this work.

 Blog post summarising my Twitter thread on the Cameras off/on debate (an inclusive step in itself as many people do not use Twitter).
 The original Tweet had 63 quote responses and 20 replies, from across all education sectors.